 Hart also had the inside rub with his uncle, who was doing the booking for Kohler, and when he was of age enough to satisfy the NWA officials, whom the Chicago promotion ran under, he took to the ring to learn the trade.

-Hart had his first match on the Saturday night program at age eighteen, and he never looked back.
+Hart had his first match on the Saturday night program at age eighteen and never looked back.

 Watch the In-Ring Debut of Gary Hart:

 Gary Hart worked in the Chicago market for the next few years and then headed to the World Championship Wrestling promotion run by Detroit promoter Jim Barnett down in Australia.

 Following the sale of WCW, Barnett returned stateside to invest in Georgia Championship Wrestling, and Hart came with him to help in the office and get more involved in the business.